jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘What I was going to say,’ said the Dodo in an offended tone, ‘was, that the best thing to get us dry would be a Caucus-race.’

-### CHAPTER III.
-A CAUCUS-RACE AND A LONG TALE 16

-‘Whatisa Caucus-race?’ said Alice; not that she wanted much to know, but the Dodo had paused as if it thought thatsomebodyought to speak, and no one else seemed inclined to say anything.
+‘What is a Caucus-race?’ said Alice; not that she wanted much to know, but the Dodo had paused as if it thought that somebody ought to speak, and no one else seemed inclined to say anything.
 ‘Why,’ said the Dodo, ‘the best way to explain it is to do it.’
 (And, as you might like to try the thing yourself, some winter day, I will tell you how the Dodo